 1. What are the rules as to minors with alcohol in public?

-A prosecutor must prove three facts to successfully show that a minor is violating 25662 BPC by being a minor in possession (MIP).
+A prosecutor must prove three facts to show that you are violating 25662 BPC by being a minor in possession (MIP).
 These are:

-- The defendant was under the age of 21 (at the time of the incident);
+- You were under the age of 21 (at the time of the incident);

-- The defendant was on a street, highway, public place, or a place open to the public.
+- You were on a street, highway, public place, or a place open to the public.

 Note that while “public place” and a “place open to the public” seem like the same thing, there is a slight difference between the two.